geraldinnebohr/simple_shell/README.md

 ```

 ## Contribution
-Create a new branch with the name of your feature or fix and do a pull request to develop branch expalining your work.
+Create a new branch with the name of your feature or fix and do a pull request to develop branch explaining your work.

 ## Authors
 * **Geraldinne Bohórquez** - [geraldinnebohr](https://github.com/geraldinnebohr)